-The City of Launceston would like to thank all members of the community who have provided ideas, feedback and suggestions to allow the development of the Launceston City Heart Project - without you, this initiative would not have been possible.
+The City of Launceston would like to thank all members of the community who continue to provide ideas, feedback and suggestions to allow the development of the Launceston City Heart Project - without you, this initiative would not be possible.

 For more information on the key feedback themes, please visit the City of Launceston community engagement platform Your Voice Your Launceston.